Iterable/iterable-web-sdk/README.md

     ) as InAppMessage[];

-    /* then display them whenever you want */ triggerDisplayMessages(furtherManipulatedMessages)
+    /* then display them whenever you want */ triggerDisplayMessages(furtherManipulatedMessages);
   })
   .catch();
 ```

-:rotating_light: *PLEASE NOTE*: If you choose the `deferred` option, we will _not_ do any filtering or sorting on the messages internally.
+:rotating*light: *PLEASE NOTE*: If you choose the `deferred` option, we will \_not* do any filtering or sorting on the messages internally.
 You will get the messages exactly as they come down from the API, untouched.
 This means you may (for example) show in-app messages marked `read` or show the messages in the wrong order based on `priority`.

 If you want to keep the default sorting and filtering, please take advantage of the `sortInAppMessages` and `filterHiddenInAppMessages` methods we provide.